|

 results after 5 minutes.

-OF TEST RESULTS:
+INTERPRETATION OF NICOTINE URINE TEST RESULTS:

 |